-If you contributed more to your Roth IRA for 2013 than is allowable or you had an amount on line 25 of your 2012 Form 5329, you may owe this tax.
-But you may be able to avoid the tax on any 2013 excess contributions (see the instructions for line 23, later).
+If you contributed more to your Roth IRA for 2015 than is allowable or you had an amount on line 25 of your 2014 Form 5329, you may owe this tax.
+But you may be able to avoid the tax on any 2015 excess contributions (see the instructions for line 23, later).

-Enter the amount from line 24 of your 2012 Form 5329 only if the amount on line 25 of your 2012 Form 5329 is more than zero.
+Enter the amount from line 24 of your 2014 Form 5329 only if the amount on line 25 of your 2014 Form 5329 is more than zero.

-If you contributed less to your Roth IRAs for 2013 than your contribution limit for Roth IRAs, enter the difference.
+If you contributed less to your Roth IRAs for 2015 than your contribution limit for Roth IRAs, enter the difference.
 Your contribution limit for Roth IRAs is generally your contribution limit for traditional IRAs (see the instructions for line 10, earlier) reduced by the amount you contributed to traditional IRAs.
 But your contribution limit for Roth IRAs may be further reduced or eliminated if your modified AGI for Roth IRA purposes is over:

-• \$178,000 if married filing jointly or qualifying widow(er),

-\$0 if married filing separately and you lived with your spouse at any time in 2013, or
+- \$183,000 if married filing jointly or qualifying widow(er), - \$116,000 if single, head of household, or married filing separately and you did not live with your spouse at any time in 2015, or - \$0 if married filing separately and you lived with your spouse at any time in 2015.

-• \$112,000 for any other taxpayer.

 See Can You Contribute to a Roth IRA? in Pub.
-590 for details.
+590-A for details.

 Generally, enter the amount from Form 8606, line 19, plus any qualified distributions.
-But if you withdrew the entire balance of all your Roth IRAs, do not enter less than the amount on Form 5329, line 18 (see Example below).
+But if you withdrew the entire balance of all of your Roth IRAs, do not enter less than the amount on Form 5329, line 18 (see Example next).

 Example.
-You contributed \$1,000 to a Roth IRA in 2011, your only contribution to Roth IRAs.
-In 2013, you discovered you were not eligible to contribute to a Roth IRA in 2011.
-On September 9, 2013, you withdrew \$800, the entire balance in the Roth IRA.
-You must file Form 5329 for 2011 and 2012 to pay the additional taxes for those years.
-When you complete Form 5329 for 2013, you enter \$1,000 (not \$800) on line 20, because you withdrew the entire balance.
+You contributed \$1,000 to a Roth IRA in 2013, your only contribution to Roth IRAs.
+In 2015, you discovered you were not eligible to contribute to a Roth IRA in 2013.
+On September 9, 2015, you withdrew \$800, the entire balance in the Roth IRA.
+You must file Form 5329 for 2013 and 2014 to pay the additional taxes for those years.
+When you complete Form 5329 for 2015, you enter \$1,000 (not \$800) on line 20, because you withdrew the entire balance.

-Enter the excess of your contributions to Roth IRAs for 2013 (unless withdrawn-see below) over your contribution limit for Roth IRAs (see the instructions for line 19, earlier).
+Enter the excess of your contributions to Roth IRAs for 2015 (unless withdrawn-discussed below) over your contribution limit for Roth IRAs.
+See the instructions for line 19, earlier, to figure your contribution limit for Roth IRAs.

-Do not include rollovers from another Roth IRA or designated Roth account in figuring your excess contributions.
+Do not include rollovers in figuring your excess contributions.

-You can withdraw some or all of your excess contributions for 2013 and they will not be treated as having been contributed if:
+You can withdraw some or all of your excess contributions for 2015 and they will be treated as not having been contributed if:

-• You make the withdrawal by the due date, including extensions, of your 2013 tax return, and the time of the withdrawal, include the earnings as an early distribution on line 1 of Form 5329 for the year in which you report the earnings.
+- You make the withdrawal by the due date, including extensions, of your 2015 tax return, and - You withdraw any earnings on the withdrawn contributions and include the earnings in gross income (see the Instructions for Form 8606 for details).
+Also, if you had not reached age 591⁄2 at the time of the withdrawal, include the earnings as an early distribution on line 1 of Form 5329 for the year in which you report the earnings.